 With their elegant shapes, brilliant facets, and creative presentations, antique and collectible perfume bottles evoke the luxury and glamor of a bygone age.
 It is only within the last few decades that they have become objects of desire for collectors around the world.
 Once items of only practical or sentimental value, now they are being recognized as fine antiques and as items of both artistry and cultural importance.
 From hand-painted decorative flowers to ornate glasswork, antique perfume bottles come in a variety of shapes and designs for all collectors to enjoy.
 The value of antique perfume bottles continues to increase among collectors everywhere, especially if they’re in good condition.
-To learn more about crystal bottle collector's items, read on below.
+To learn more about crystal bottle collector's items, keep reading below.

 The History of Decorative Perfume Bottles

 Just as with perfume bottles today, many of these pieces were mass-produced, and generally meant to be discarded once empty.
-Therefore, these vintage bottle collectibles are not always easy to find.
+Therefore, these antique bottle collectibles are not always easy to find.
 What few porcelain and glass bottles remain, however, vary in both value and rarity, allowing for every personal taste and budget.
 This makes perfume bottles an ideal choice for novice collectors who may not wish to make a large initial purchase - it is easy to start small with perfume bottles.
 If you are a more experienced antique bottle collector, M.S.
-Rau makes it easy for you to find the perfect vintage bottle in good condition.
-Every glass bottle collection is unique to the collectors' tastes.
-Whether you prefer hand-painted scent bottle, silver wrapped bottles, or you go for ornate miniature containers, these gorgeous pieces can create a stunning antique collection for any novice or pro.
+Rau makes it easy for you to find the perfect bottle in good condition.
+Every glass bottle collection is special in its own way for the collectors' tastes.
+Whether you prefer hand-painted scent bottles , silver-wrapped bottles, or you go for ornate miniature containers, these gorgeous pieces can create a stunning antique collection for any novice or pro.